robertmoro/7ColorEPaperPhotoFrame/README.md

 Resize to 600 width or 448 height so an 600 by 448 image can be cropped.

 #### Resize
-Right click image and select
+Main menu or right click image and select
 - Image >
 - Scale Image...
 - Provide width and or height
 - Press Scale to apply the selection

 #### Crop
-Right click image and select
+Main menu or right click image and select
 - Tools
 - Transform Tools
 - Crop (Shift C)